 George Michael: The Archetypes And The Angel

-For some, it is David Bowie, for others it is Freddie Mercury, but for me, it has to be George Michael.
+For some, it is David Bowie, for others Freddie Mercury, but for me, it has to be George Michael.

-As a teenager, I watched him from afar, whilst listening to cooler 'indie' music, yet curious about his brooding suburban swagger, pastel shorts and sunbed glamour.
+As a teenager, I watched him from afar, whilst listening to cooler 'indie' music, yet curious about his brooding swagger, pastel shorts and suburban glamour.
 And yet, whilst Club Tropicana and Last Christmas were frothy and fun, they hinted at a deeper yearning.

 Throughout the 90s and 00s, his life veered between triumph and tragedy, self-sabotage and self-discovery.
 George was a man of contradictions.
 He demanded loyalty; he let people into his life who did not serve him well.
 He craved privacy; he would leave the lights on in his Highgate home so that anyone could see in.
 He needed love and intimacy; he searched out casual and anonymous encounters.
 There was George Michael and then there was Georgios Panayiotou.

 Here was a man trying to 'become' himself whilst negotiating the hyperbole and hysteria of celebrity and the demands of Sony Music.
 The cost was high.
 Through his songs we glimpsed his inner life, his private pain, the profound grief he felt for his mother and Anselmo.
 Eventually, this was too much, he had to let go.

 Recently, I have been watching his videos on YouTube and I have become intrigued by Freedom!
 '90.
 The song alludes to George's struggles with depression, artistic integrity and personal identity.
 At the time, he was beginning to push against the constraints of the music industry whilst rejecting the manufactured sex symbol image being imposed upon him.

-Once again, George had refused to appear in a music video.
-Instead, he called upon Linda Evangelista, Naomi Campbell, Christy Turlington, Tatjana Patitz and Cindy Crawford - the Supermodels - to lip-sync the song.
+In response, George had refused to appear in his own music videos.
+For Freedom!
+'90, he called upon Linda Evangelista, Naomi Campbell, Christy Turlington, Tatjana Patitz and Cindy Crawford - the Supermodels - to lip-sync the song.
 David Fincher, who had just directed Madonna’s Vogue video, was brought on board and the result is one of the most iconic music videos of the MTV years.